Purdue-CS-24/PickupLines/README.md

 # CSPickupLines
-A congregation of pickup lines from computer science majors in Purdue's Class of '24
+A congregation of pickup lines from Computer Science majors in Purdue's Class of '24

+Are you CSPickupLines?
+Because I'm too intimidated to commit to you.